 A summative evaluation is typically conducted at the end of a program or after a program has been in existence for some time.
 The summative evaluation is often shared with those outside the program (advisory board, interagency council, funders) to provide data about the effectiveness of the program.)

-Evaluations may be conducted by a staff member who is internal to the program (e.g., T&Cs or program manager) or the evaluation may be conducted by someone who is external to the program (e.g., paid consultant, university professor with expertise in child care program management, assessor for accreditation, or state licensing representative with expertise in conducting program evaluations).
-The program manager is typically responsible for conducting summative program evaluations, or coordinating and working in collaboration with external program evaluators; however T&Cs may assist at the request of the manager (e.g., to help gather some relevant data).
+Evaluations may be conducted by a staff member who is internal to the program (e.g., program manager or T&CS) or the evaluation may be conducted by someone who is external to the program (e.g., paid consultant, university professor with expertise in child care program management, assessor for accreditation, or state licensing representative with expertise in conducting program evaluations).
+The program manager is typically responsible for conducting summative program evaluations, or coordinating and working in collaboration with external program evaluators; however, the T&CS may assist at the request of the manager (e.g., to help gather some relevant data).

 Planning the Program Evaluation

 When planning a program evaluation, the main question is "What is the purpose of the evaluation?"

 - Do you want to demonstrate why the program needs more after-care staff?